RubenDeLeeuw/esp32_AWS/README.md

 # cloud api

-Now we are storing the data on a bucket yet this is not ideal so now create an EC2 virtual machine on aws.
-In my application I used an ubuntu server with the t2 micro tear this is one of the verry cheap tears and even free if you play your cards right.
-The rest you can mostly ignore except for the 6ste step here you have to add http and https (port 80 and 443 do not remove the port 22 connection).
-After clicking confirm you have the option to add a pair key or use an existing one the safest option is to generate a new one.
-So just give it a name and download your freshly generated key. don’t forget to download it else there is no easy way to recover it.
-Ifi things still are as when i did it you now have an outdated key with a different extension then .ppk if you did get a ppk file you don’t have to do this next strep.
-First you have to download PuTTY and open PuTTYgen one you open PuTTYgen your klick load and open the key file you just got.
-It will give you some warnings just ignore them and continue.
-Now save this key under the same name as the previous key.
+now were going to create an EC2 virtual machine on aws to store our data.
+I used an ubuntu server with the t2 micro tear because this one is the cheapest.
+You don't have to change much in the first 5 steps but notice in the 6th step you have to add http and https.
+After completing the last step generate a key, give it a name and **download** it. . now open PuTTYgen choose the key you recently downloaded and load it.
 Now go back to aws EC2 where you can find the ip address of your virtual machine.
 Now open up PuTTY select ssh as connection type and put in the IP you just got from AWS.

+### Ubuntu

 Before you can open the connection on the left side you see a menu here go into ssh and click on auth here click browse and select the file you got from PuTTYgen. now you should be able to open a connection using the open button.

 Now you login with the username ubuntu.